 This way, the energy equation with a loss-term can be simplified to

 for a pipe of constant diameter which is the most common edge-like part in a water distribution system.
+The term $D_k$ is embedded in the pressure terms denoted with a star, meaning, that $p_{k,I}^*$ and $p_{k,II}^*$ are containing the pressure of the fluid column according to the geodetic height of the respective node.
 The direction of the edges can be arbitrary as the direction together with the sign of the volumetric flow rate tells whether the fluid flows from node $I$ to node $II$ or vice-versa.
 Losses arising from other components and in the nodes are considered as part of the pipe-losses.

-In order to get the hydraulic state of the water distribution system, both Eq.~\ref{eq:conti} and Eq.~\ref{eq:energy} have to be solved for all of the node-like and edge-like elements of the WDS, respectively.
-These equations form a system of nonlinear, algebraic equations, that can be linearized by taking some further assumptions.
+In order to get the hydraulic state of the water distribution system, both Eq.~\ref{eq:conti} and Eq.~\ref{eq:energy} have to be solved for all the node-like and edge-like elements of the WDS, respectively.
+These equations form a system of nonlinear, algebraic equations that can be linearized by taking some further assumptions.
 Knowing the boundary conditions (the nodal demands in practice), the system of the linearized equations can be solved by iterative numerical methods.
-The hydraulic model was presented here in order to get a rough view on the underlying physics, only the loss term will be examined further in Sec.~\ref{sec:effects}.
+The hydraulic model was presented here in order to get a view on the underlying physics.
+For the purposes of signal reconstruction, only the effect of the loss term will be examined in Sec.~\ref{sec:effects}.
 The exact equations that were solved by the hydraulic simulator can be found in the EPANET 2 users manual \citep{Rossman2000}.